Each kit contains carefully selected materials to ensure your garden flourishes in the local environment:

 All species included in the kit are chosen to complement the City’s streetscape enhancements, ensuring your verge remains healthy and colourful year-round.

-Residents can choose from three different plant selection packs, each designed for different gardening preferences:
+Residents can choose* from two different plant selection packs, each designed for different gardening preferences:

-Kit Option Two - Biodiversity Pack (6 species):
+Kit Option One - Biodiversity Pack (8 species)

 - Includes plants of varied heights, widths, and textures